What Drives Us To Vote

 Growing up, I always heard from my parents that voting is your constitutional right and many people have fought and died to secure it over hundreds of years, so don’t waste it.
 The older I got, the more I learned about how many disenfranchised people, including women like myself, gave their lives, their time, their energy, and more to ensure that all persons, no matter their background or what they look like, could participate in this democracy.
 I vote to honor them and to keep up their fight for the men and women who still are unable to vote in this country, whether that’s due to mass incarceration, unfair voter laws, or other barriers to voting.
 A healthy democracy is one where all citizens can freely participate, so let’s keep fighting y’all.

-If you’ve casted your ballot and are now looking for a way to play a role in the next election, look no further.
+If you’ve already cast your ballot and are now looking for a way to play a role in the next election, look no further.
 We’ve got you covered with our fun and easy to use quiz!

 Enjoying our blog content?
 Help pay it forward so more women are able to wake up to their political potential.
 Donate to support She Should Run.